federicociner/mac-dotfiles/README.md

 - `./homebrew/core.sh` to install the basic utilities and programs that I use on all of my macOS environments, both personal and work.
 - `./homebrew/apps.sh` to install additional applications.

-### Import iTerm2 profiles

-Import iTerm2 profiles to enable the hotkey window terminal and further customise iTerm2.
-Follow the instructions below:

-1. Go to `Preferences` under the iTerm2 application and then navigate to `Profiles`
-2. Click on the "default" profile and select `Other Actions...` at the bottom of the window
-3. You should see an option called `Import JSON Profiles...` which will allow you to select and import the profiles in the `./iterm2/profiles` folder

 ### Install and configure zsh

 If you want to use zsh as your default shell and take advantage of community frameworks like _Oh My Zsh_, follow the instructions below: